Estimated Reading Time: 4 minutes

 Let me start by saying we had a fully funded emergency fund by the time I was laid off.
 I refused to completely deplete our savings because of this set back so I started cutting our budget.
-I was surprised about how much less we could live on.
-Before I was laid off, we dinned out a lot…I mean A LOT!
+I was surprised at how much less we could live on.
+Before I was laid off, we dined out a lot…I mean A LOT!
 It was hurting our budget.
-Of course I couldn’t see the hurt because we had the money, we could afford it, so why not…right?
+Of course, I couldn’t see the hurt because we had the money, we could afford it, so why not…right?

 After cutting and reducing some bills and expenses, I removed $2,800 from our budget that was unnecessary spending. $2,800!!!
 Even after that huge cut, we couldn’t live on my husband’s paycheck alone.
 We still an extra $1,100 each month to live comfortably.
 And by comfortably, I mean still having money for fun things like family outings, vacations, and hair appointments.